Olejekglejek/Sparta/Week 1 Business/README.md

 4. **Weaknesses**

-In the past I to have an unwanted sense of a perfectionist.
-For example, sometimes I spend too much time making things right, to follow all the rules and conventions.
-I could get coath up in any of my activities, for example, the implementation of the code, design, and efficiency, or maybe when I learn something new and get lost in time.
-I said unwanted because sometimes it's worth looking at the bigger picture.
+In the past I to speend too much time making things perfect, following all the rules and conventions, focusing too much on the details.
+Got coathed up too much in any of my activities.
+I started to research more on this topic and it led me to a passion which is psychology and human behavior.
-It's not a big issue anymore because of my passion for psychology and human behavior.
-So I like to learn how our brain is designed and why certain things happen and also the tools how to overcome or prevent this.
-Tools like the Pareto Principle, Pomodoro technique, and all sorts of methods helped me to do most of the job with less effort and time and only later focus on details.
+In my research I found tools like the Pareto Principle, Pomodoro technique, and all sorts of methods helped me to do most of the job with less effort and time and only later focus on details.
 It helped me to be more efficient, by managing my time and also more self-confident in my decisions and careful when I plan things for the future.

 5. **Strengths**